Providing leadership, coordination and support for East Asian studies at the University of Southern California.

 Upcoming Events

-Please join us for the Fall 2024 EASC Undergraduate Mixer!
+Please join us for the Spring 2025 EASC Undergraduate Mixer!
 Come meet other East Asian area studies and Korean studies majors and minors while enjoying some food and drinks.
 We would love for you to also invite any other students interested in East Asian media, research, or study abroad opportunities!

 Please note that this event is open to USC undergraduates only.

-Please join us for the Fall 2024 EASC Grad Mixer!
+Please join us for the Spring 2025 EASC Grad Mixer!
 Enjoy food, drink and conversation with fellow students across USC.
-Graduate students from any field are welcome to join, so this is a great opportunity to meet fellow students with East Asia-related research topics and interests!
+Graduate students from any field are welcome to join, so it is a great opportunity to meet fellow students with East Asia-related research topics and interests!

 EASC Signature Programs